diesdasdigital/kirby-3-teein/README.md

 Following this, run `composer update` to make the component available in other files.

-You can then reference this component in other templates:
+You can now reference this component in other templates:

 ```
 <?php